Vulnerable residential area (Denmark): Consequences

 Special housing and education measures are imposed in the residential areas on the various lists.

 Housing

 In 2018 it was decided that the share of social housing in redevelopment areas (at the time designated as "hard ghettos") would be reduced to a maximum of 40%.
 To achieve this end, some social housing blocks will be emptied and converted into private and co-operative housing, whereas others will be demolished.
 Most frequently, however, new private residential buildings will be erected in the areas.

 Individuals receiving certain social welfare benefits face restrictions on moving to redevelopment areas.
 The same is true for people convicted of crime, and entire families can be evicted if one member is convicted of a crime.

 All meetings of housing associations are to be held in Danish, even if some housing association board members may not speak the language.

+Demolition

+For redevelopment areas (see five year rule above), social housing must be reduced by 60%.
+Danmarks Radio notes that this can be achieved by demolition.

+In 2023, a plan was announced to demolish parts of Vejlby Parish (close to Aarhus), to ensure that it didn't get classified as vulnerable.

+In February 2023, the government approved plans to demolish parts of Bispehaven.
+The director of the board that owns the building claims that it would be scheduled for demolition even if it weren't on the list of vulnerable areas.

 Education

 Before children in vulnerable areas start school, they will undergo a Danish language test and be offered language training before the school starts.
 All children who are at least one year old and living in a vulnerable residential area are required to attend preschool for at least 25 hours per week in order to receive education in the Danish language and Danish traditions and norms, if the parents do not choose to take care of a similar instruction themselves.
 If the parents refuse to comply, they may forfeit receiving the normal Danish child benefit.